Proven and Fighting for You

 Support Community Policing for Safe Streets and Invest in First-Class Emergency Response - Support community policing so dangerous speeders, domestic violence and other critical safety issues can be proactively addressed.
 Ensure career Fire/EMS services have the staffing, equipment and training our community deserves.

-Invest in Our County District 3 Neighborhoods - First! - We need to ensure that our county tax dollars are reinvested back into our County District 3 neighborhoods.
-This includes supporting recreation opportunities such as aquatics, playing fields, parks and a new senior/neighborhood center.
+Invest in Our County District 3 Neighborhoods - First! - What’s the first priority of a District council member?
+To advocate for the District!
+We need to ensure that our county tax dollars are reinvested back into our County District 3 neighborhoods.
+This includes supporting recreation opportunities that bring us together such as aquatics, playing fields, parks and a new senior/neighborhood center.
 Partner with experienced nonprofits to expand youth after-school and summer programs.

 Prioritize Transportation that Works for us - Advocate to improve pedestrian crossings for residents (US 40 is dangerous to cross!).
 We need Sunday bus service!
 We need additional para-transit services!
 We need to hit the gas on additional bus shelters and ensure the construction funding stays in the state budget for the US Route 15 safety upgrades.

-Support Affordability - Affording to live in Frederick is really, really hard - especially for many of our fellow families, older adults and new professionals.
+Support Affordability for Every Generation - Affording to live in Frederick is really, really hard - especially for many of our fellow families, older adults and new professionals.
 County government doesn’t have all of the answers (no one in Maryland can control the price of coffee!).
-However, we can support additional tax credits for older adults, expand child-care credits and lower fees when possible and identify meaningful actions to expand home opportunities for all.
+However, we can support both property tax credits and rental assistance for those in need; expand child-care credits and lower fees when possible.

 Smarter, Greener Services - Expand to weekly recycling pick-up; plant more street trees; and encourage farm-to-table food services so all residents have access to healthy, nutritious meals.
 There are a lot of great things happening here, but we need to make is as convenient as possible for people to participate in them.